The 15th Annual International Juried Exhibition

 Angela Fleet

 My work explores the space between observation and invention through narrative painting.
 I often start with a real place or object that catches my eye.
 One ongoing source of inspiration is an untouched midcentury laundromat in Tieton, Washington.
 It has become a kind of stage where I can place figures and build scenes that feel both familiar and imagined.
-I collect visual data through sketches, photos, and studies, then use it to create new compositions that are exciting to me.
+I collect visual data through sketches, photos, and studies, then use it to create new compositions.
 The figures I paint come from people I know, memories, or historical works.
 My process is physical and intuitive.
 I layer paint, scrape down, shift color, and rework compositions as I go.
 I often use a grid to keep the surface active and balanced.
 Painting is a way for me to explore questions and make sense of what is around me.
 I am most inspired when there is room for ambiguity, interpretation, and the unexpected.

 Caitlin Lanza